BCDA-APS/gestalt/docs/index.md

 Gestalt is a python application to interface with generative UI libraries.

-Established templates are combined with structured user data to create a series of command calls that will build up a screen, arrange widgets, and set their properties.
-Layouts are provided to repeat batches of widgets along a variety of arrangements with specified macros being mapped to user-given inputs.
+Established layouts are combined with structured user data to create a series of command calls that will build up a screen, arrange widgets, and set their properties.
+Templates are provided to repeat batches of widgets along a variety of arrangements with specified macros being mapped to user-given inputs.

-Currently, caQtDM and CSS-Phoebus are supported.
+Currently, caQtDM and CSS-Phoebus are fully supported, with pyDM support being mostly complete.